-3.12 Installing and patching Quantum ESPRESSO
+4.12 Installing Quantum ESPRESSO and pw2qmcpack

 For trial wavefunctions obtained in a plane-wave basis, we mainly support QE.
 Note that ABINIT and QBox were supported historically and could be reactivated.

 QE stores wavefunctions in a nonstandard internal "save" format.
 To convert these to a conventional HDF5 format file we have developed a converter-pw2qmcpack-which is an add-on to the QE distribution.